Scienceworks (Melbourne)

+Scienceworks was built to accommodate 250,000 visitors but pre-pandemic was attracting 500,000 visitors annually.

 History

-Scienceworks opened on 27 March 1992, and was opened by then-Premier Joan Kirner.
+Scienceworks opened on 27 March 1992 while Joan Kirner was premier of Victoria.
 Its first permanent exhibitions were Inventions, Energy, Travel and Materials.
-The Melbourne Planetarium at Scienceworks opened in 1999.
-The planetarium was the first in the Southern Hemisphere to have a digital star projector, as well as digital projection capabilities.
+In 1999, the Melbourne Planetarium at Scienceworks opened.
+It was the first in the Southern Hemisphere to have a digital star projector, as well as digital projection capabilities.

-From 1997–2013, the 1883 clock tower from Flinders Street station was also located at the museum.
-The clock had been moved to Princes Bridge station in 1905 and Spencer Street station in 1911, where it remained until sold into private ownership after the station redevelopment of 1967.
-The clock restored with an electric movement is now located at the Southern Cross station.
+From 1997–2013, the Water Tower Clock, built in 1882, a relic from the original Flinders Street Station was on display at the museum. and later installed at the Southern Cross Station in 2014.

 In 2018, the CSIRAC (Commonwealth Scientific and Industrial Research Organisation Automatic Computer) was transferred from the Melbourne Museum to the Think Ahead exhibit.

 Museum

 Facilities

-The "lightning room" is a 120-seat auditorium that presents demonstrations about electricity, featuring a giant Tesla Coil, capable of generating two million volts of electricity, producing three metre lightning bolts.
 The Melbourne Planetarium is housed on site.
 On Friday nights, movies are shown in the planetarium.

+The "lightning Theatre" is a 120-seat auditorium where demonstrations about electricity feature a giant Tesla Coil, capable of generating two million volts of electricity, producing three metre lightning bolts.

+Exhibit Halls

+There are both permanent and temporary exhibits at Scienceworks.